MicrosoftDocs/azure-dev-docs/articles/python/azure-sdk-library-usage-patterns.md

 # Azure libraries for Python usage patterns

-The Azure SDK for Python is composed solely of many independent libraries, which are listed on the [Azure SDK for Python index page](https://azure.github.io/azure-sdk/releases/latest/all/python.html).
+The Azure SDK for Python is composed solely of many independent libraries, which are listed on the [Python SDK package index](azure-sdk-install.md#package-index).

 All the libraries share certain common characteristics and usage patterns, such as installation and the use of inline JSON for object arguments.